Financial Counseling and Planning

-Family Finance, Housing, and Policy (FFHP) curriculum prepares students for professional work related to financial counseling and planning.
-FFHP is a growing career field and appeals to students who want to work with individuals and families to help them meet their financial goals and improve their financial capability to better meet financial challenges.
+Financial Counseling and Planning (FCP) curriculum prepares students for professional work related to financial counseling and planning.
+FCP is a growing career field and appeals to students who want to work with individuals and families to help them meet their financial goals and improve their financial capability to better meet financial challenges.

 Three areas of emphasis offer students opportunities to help them make good financial decisions and manage resources:

-What can I do with a degree in FFHP?
+What can I do with a degree in FCP?

 Beginning in Fall 2013, the name of the curriculum will be Family Finance (FF) to highlight the emphasis on family financial counseling and planning.
 Students in the family finance option will take coursework that leads to taking the certification examination in financial planning.